AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/video_profile_ios.md

 ## Implementation

-The Agora SDK provides the [`setVideoEncoderConfiguration`](./API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setVideoEncoderConfiguration:) method to set the video profile.
-After you initialize the `AgoraRtcEngineKit` object, you can call `setVideoEncoderConfiguration` either before or after joining a channel.

-If you do not intend to update the video profile after joining a channel, Agora recommends calling `setVideoEncoderConfiguration` before `enableVideo`, which reduces the time to render the first local video frame.

-You can refer to the following code sample when setting the parameters of `setVideoEncoderConfiguration`:
+To set the video profile in your project, refer to the following sample code.

 ```swift
 // Swift